wrapper

 Workflows

-The typical porting workflow is simply:
+The typical porting workflow is:

 | ?- wrapper::rdirectory(root_directory_of_prolog_code).